Academic Catalog 2024-2025

 Corequisite(s): BIO 4050

-BIO 4063 Methods of Teaching Secondary Science (3 Units)
+BIO 4063 Learning and Teaching in Science (3 Units)

-This methodology course is designed to prepare students to teach secondary-level (Grades 7-12) and college-level science.
-This course includes lesson planning, intentional practice of classroom management, micro-teaching, classroom observation, group and self-evaluation, active and equitable participation for culturally, ethnically, linguistically, and academically diverse learners, and formative assessment to differentiate instruction for all learners.
-Topics include the following: pedagogical content knowledge, curriculum selection and design, methods and modalities of science teaching, assessment, classroom application of various forms of technology, safe laboratory management and operation, integration of language arts and mathematics in the science curriculum, and professional organizations.
+Students study learning theories within the context of science.
+Students engage in meaningful reflections of their own learning experiences, while considering future opportunities they may have in helping others learn.
+While dimensions of effective science teaching practices are studied, the course is designed to appeal to all students of science, regardless of their specific career interests.
 Instruction is aligned to the state-adopted Science Common Core Standards (7-12) and the Next Generation English Language Development Standards, and relevance to college course teaching is incorporated.
-Modifications for diverse learners and learners with exceptionalities are researched.
+Research on modifications for diverse learners and learners with exceptionalities is included.
 [AC1] Equivalent to EDU 4034 (undergraduate level) or EDU 6024 (graduate level).
 PLNU students who complete BIO 4063 are exempt from taking EDU 4034 or EDU 6024 for their preliminary single subject credential.

-Prerequisite(s): BIO 2010 or FE-BIO and at least Sophomore standing.
+Prerequisite(s): BIO 2010 or GE-BIO and at least Sophomore standing.

 BIO 4070 Neuroscience (3 Units)